 (c) ERCOT will develop a default baseline for an ERS Load by analyzing historic 15-minute interval usage data.

-(d) If ERCOT determines that an ERS Load qualifies for a default baseline, ERCOT shall provide default baseline analysis results for the ERS Load to the QSE representing that ERS Resource.
+(d) ERCOT shall provide default baseline analysis results for the ERS Load to the QSE representing that ERS Resource.
+The QSE may select any default baseline for which ERCOT has provided results, and the QSE assumes responsibility for the appropriateness of the selected baseline methodology.

 (3) ERS Alternate Baseline:

-(a) ERCOT may assign an ERS Load to an alternate baseline formula for one of the following reasons:
+(a) ERS Loads may be evaluated on the alternate baseline methodology for one of the following reasons:

-(i) ERCOT determines that the ERS Load does not have sufficient predictability for a default baseline;
+(i) ERCOT determines that the ERS Load does not have sufficient predictability for a default baseline; or is a Naturally Dynamic Load.
+This determination as to whether a load is a Naturally Dynamic Load will be based on an ERS Alternate Baseline test (“ABT”); or

-(ii) The QSE requests an alternate baseline for the ERS Load; or

 (iii) ERCOT has insufficient historical meter data available at the time of baseline evaluation to accurately model the ERS Load.

+(b) The ABT is a two-step process administered by ERCOT during the ERS Resource identification (“ERID”) process.

+(i) Step 1 – ERS Default Baseline fit check: Evaluates if any of the default baseline types are deemed to be sufficiently accurate and reliable to be used as a baseline for the load.
+If any of the default baseline types meet the minimum fit threshold as defined in the ABT within the ERS Technical Requirements and Scope of Work the alternate baseline will not be available to be selected by the QSE for the load’s performance evaluation.

+(ii) Step 2 – ERS Alternate Baseline test: The ABT is applied only to ERS Resources that do not meet the minimum “fit” threshold for any of the five default baseline types.
+The ABT is an evaluation of the load’s behavior during both qualified pricing event intervals and non-pricing event intervals.
+If the ERS Resource passes the ABT, it will be deemed to be a Naturally Dynamic Load and allowed to select the alternate baseline for performance evaluation.

+(iii) ERCOT shall periodically review the pricing threshold for defining a qualifying price event within Step 2 of the ABT.
+This threshold shall be subject to review and approval by the Technical Advisory Committee (TAC) and shall be updated in the next applicable ERS Technical Requirements and Scope of Work following TAC approval.

-(b) If, following ERS procurement, ERCOT determines that sufficient historical data is available and the ERS Load has sufficient predictability for a default baseline, ERCOT with the QSE’s consent may reassign the ERS Load to a default baseline, notify the QSE of the reassignment, and calculate performance for the ERS Contract Period accordingly.
+(c) If, following ERS procurement, ERCOT determines that sufficient historical data is available and the ERS Load has sufficient predictability for a default baseline, ERCOT reassign the ERS Load to a default baseline, notify the QSE of the reassignment, and calculate performance for the ERS Contract Period accordingly.

-(c) Under the alternate baseline formula, ERCOT shall calculate an ERS Load’s average (mean) Load (MWh) over the most recent available 12-month period, with an emphasis on the months corresponding to the upcoming ERS Standard Contract Term.
+(d) Under the alternate baseline formula, ERCOT shall calculate an ERS Load’s average (mean) Load (MWh) over the most recent available 12-month period, with an emphasis on the months corresponding to the upcoming ERS Standard Contract Term.
 ERCOT will validate the MW capacity offer for each ERS Load for the applicable ERS Time Period, based upon the difference between this average Load calculation (MWh) and the ERS Load’s declared maximum base Load (MWh).
 In selecting an ERS Load with an alternate baseline, ERCOT may award the lesser of the MW offer or the MW capacity validated by ERCOT.

 (4) ERS Weather-Sensitive Load: